Hassiummm/Hello-World/README.md

   #2 Class Notes

   currently working on:
   No class in this summer!!!
-I want to play Minecraft (*^_^*) 1.21 is really cool!!!
+I want to play Minecraft, 1.21 is really cool!!! (#^.^#)

   #3 Reference Books

   Not planning to write anything about reference books yet.

 Well, not all of my notes have answers to the problems.
-If you want answers, see: https://www.theproofistrivial.com/
+If you want answers, see: https://www.theproofistrivial.com/ (⁎⁍̴̛ᴗ⁍̴̛⁎)

 Please recommend me any books or articles you think interesting (>^ω^<)